tigcho/issp/README.md

-# ISSP - Vulnerable Active Directory Testing Lab
+# ISSP - Inter-Solar System Police

 ISSP is an intentionally vulnerable Active Directory testing lab.
 It is designed for myself or others to explore and practice AD exploitation techniques in a controlled environment.
+In the world of Cowboy Bebop, you are taking the role of Edward Wong Hau Pepelu Tivrusky IV, a brilliant hacker who is trying to infiltrate the ISSP's Active Directory.

 ## How to Deploy
 ### Prerequisites